 A deductible is the dollar amount you have to pay before your insurance kicks in.
-For example, if your deductible is $2000, you must pay all medical expenses out-of-pocket up to that amount.
-(Aflac insurance policies can be used to help pay deductibles as well as any other expenses major medical insurance may not cover like your copay, rent, grocery bills, streaming subscriptions, and more.)
+For example, if your deductible is $2,000, you must pay all medical expenses out of pocket up to that amount.

 How many chances do I have to reach my deductible?

-A deductible doesn’t need to be reached in one medical expense, but can be accumulated over multiple expenses in the course of the calendar year.
+A deductible doesn’t need to be reached in the course of one medical event, but can be accumulated over multiple events during the course of a year.

 Do I have to hit my deductible every year?

 In order for your insurance to kick in, you must hit your deductible — but there’s no penalty for not reaching it.
-One thing to know: if you find yourself consistently not reaching your deductible, you should look into other plans that may be more beneficial for you!
+One thing to know: If you consistently fail to reach your deductible, you should look into other plans that may be more beneficial for you.

 Do co-payments made to service providers count toward meeting my deductible?

-It varies depending on your insurance plan, but most plans do not count co-payments as money spent to meet your deductible.
-Check with your health insurance to find out if this is the case in your plan.
+It varies depending on your insurance plan, but most plans do not count copayments as money spent to meet your deductible.
+Check with your health insurance provider to find out the requirements of your plan.

 How is an out-of-pocket maximum different from a deductible?